mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

 -   Instead of ruminating about mistakes you have made, put that time and energy into fixing the situation or preventing the mistake from happening again
 -   If someone in the team makes a mistake, take responsibility as a team
     -   Naming the person who made a mistake doesn't solve anything, and gives the impression that the team likes to blame individuals instead of taking responsibility
     -   Remember that everybody makes mistakes.
-If the process allowed for this mistake to happen, it was a matter of time before someone actually made the mistake, and it could easily have been someone else who made the mistake.
+If the process allowed for this mistake to happen, it was a matter of time before someone actually made the mistake, and it could easily have been someone else.
     -   Solve the issue as a team and improve your process as a team

 Relevant article: [So you've made a mistake and it's public...](https://meta.wikimedia.org/wiki/So_you%27ve_made_a_mistake_and_it%27s_public...)

 ### Focus on what you can control

--   A lot of things are out of your control, which means it's a waste of energy to stress out over them or try to change them
+-   A lot of things are out of your control, meaning it's a waste of energy to stress out over them or try to change them
 -   Instead, focus on what you can control
 -   "Don’t get stuck thinking that you can’t do good work unless something you can’t control changes" (from [Three Growth Strategies for Individual Contributors](https://hackernoon.com/three-growth-strategies-for-individual-contributors-kv4q3zgt))